A school-aged girl and her mother have a serious conversation while reclining on the couch.

 • When possible, try to give the child choices and an opportunity to feel in control.
 Discuss ways to do this with your medical team.

 • Encourage children to find a way to stay connected to loved ones and friends.
-This can be through technology or letters and cards.
+This can be done through technology or letters and cards.

 • Seek support for both you and your child.